-As a current contributor to the New General Scheme GSF who is approaching age 65 or have already reached the age of 65 this summary provides you with information regarding how the GSF retiring allowances are calculated.
+As a current contributor to the New General Scheme GSF who is approaching age 65 this summary provides you with information regarding how the GSF retiring allowances are calculated.

 No action is required from you and the following is provided for information only.